-For the first legacy CMBS subscription, the trade date for the TALF borrower's agreement to purchase the legacy CMBS must be after July 2, 2009.
-For subsequent legacy CMBS subscription dates, the TALF borrower may purchase the TALF borrower may purchase a legacy CMBS at any time following the prior month's legacy CMBS subscription date, but in any event, the borrower must settle its purchase enter into a transaction with a settlement date on or before the current subscription date for legacy CMBS.
+A TALF borrower may purchase a legacy CMBS at any time following the prior month's legacy CMBS subscription date, but in any event, the borrower must enter into a transaction with a settlement date on or before the current subscription date for legacy CMBS.
 In all cases, the borrower's agreement to purchase the legacy CMBS must also be made on an arm's-length basis, as specified in the MLSA.
 The New York Fed also must receive a copy of the sales confirmation for the borrower's purchase.

-under Sections 10.1(e) (vi) (3) and (5) of the MLSA prohibit the TALF borrower from financing a legacy CMBS from the time of settlement of such CMBS until the time of the closing of the TALF loan relating to such legacy CMBS?
+Do the representations by the TALF borrower required under Sections 10.1(e)(vi)(3) and (5) of the MLSA prohibit the TALF borrower from financing a legacy CMBS from the time of settlement of such CMBS until the time of the closing of the TALF loan relating to such legacy CMBS?

-No. The representations contained in Sections 10.1(e) (vi) (3) and (5) of the MLSA do not prohibit a potential TALF borrower from obtaining financing for a legacy CMBS, including financing obtained from the Market Intermediary that sold such legacy CMBS to the applicable TALF borrower, so long as any such financing arrangements are terminated in their entirety at the time of the closing of the TALF loan relating to such legacy CMBS.
+No. The representations contained in Sections 10.1(e)(vi)(3) and (5) of the MLSA do not prohibit a potential TALF borrower from obtaining financing for a legacy CMBS, including financing obtained from the Market Intermediary that sold such legacy CMBS to the applicable TALF borrower, so long as any such financing arrangements are terminated in their entirety at the time of the closing of the TALF loan relating to such legacy CMBS.

-How will the process work if a newly issued ABS closes on

-the same day as the TALF loan settlement date?
+How will the process work if a newly issued ABS closes on the same day as the TALF loan settlement date?